bigladder/erin/docs/user-guide/user-guide.md

 ## Interface Overview

-The Excel user interface to `e2rin_multi` is laid out in a logical manner to help new users to specify a component network to simulate.
+The Excel user interface to `e2rin_multi` is laid out logically to help new users specify a component network to simulate.

 The major screens are: